 The truth is, we don’t perform one task in a vacuum.
 That means each app shouldn’t operate in a vacuum either.
-Take, for instance, Slack and HipChat.
-These increasingly popular team communication apps promise to significantly reduce the dependence on email while helping people communicate smarter.
-While Slack and HipChat may succeed in fostering greater and easier collaboration, they are even greater when they are integrated with other workforce apps, such as org chart software.
+Take, for instance Slack.
+This increasingly popular team communication app promises to significantly reduce the dependence on email while helping people communicate smarter.
+While Slack may succeed in fostering greater and easier collaboration, it is even greater when it’s integrated with other workforce apps, such as org chart software.

-If Slack or HipChat is the tool employees use to communicate, share files and track conversations, why ask everyone to change up how they do things simply because you add a new workforce app?
-Instead, such as with organizational chart software that has a built-in vacation calendar, employees can get a daily summary in Slack or HipChat of who is in and out of the office that day, along with real-time notifications of the day’s activities.
+If Slack is the tool employees use to communicate, share files and track conversations, why ask everyone to change up how they do things simply because you add a new workforce app?
+Instead, such as with organizational chart software that has a built-in shared calendar app, employees can get a daily summary in Slack of who is in and out of the office that day, along with real-time notifications of the day’s activities.
 Whether the employee is on vacation, traveling, working from home or another office, or at a personal appointment, everyone in the organization can instantly see if a particular person is out of the office or see a listing of all people out, with the specific time frames.

 This quick, real-time reference is infinitely helpful for both managers who must plan for backups, as well as employees who can be more productive when they aren’t waiting to hear back from someone they didn’t realize wasn’t going to be in the office that day.
 Now they can not only see who is out, but they can quickly make other arrangements without delay.